VictorBauler/VictorBauler/README.md

 - **Programming Languages:** Proficient in Python
 - **Data Management:** Skilled in SQL for database handling
 - **Development Tools:** Experienced in using Docker for containerization
-- **Data Science Libraries:** Advanced knowledge of Pandas, Numpy, Scikit-learn, and Pytorch
+- **Data Science Libraries:** Advanced knowledge of Pandas, Numpy, Scikit-learn, and Pytorch (learning)

 ### Connect with Me
 I am always open to discussing new opportunities and innovative ideas in the field of machine learning and data science.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/victor-bauler/).